Anti-Racism Resources for STEM Educators

 This resource provides a list of articles and classroom tools for helping educators grapple with these critical issues.
-Want to further discuss issues of equity in STEM?
-Consider joining the STEM for ALL PD this summer.
+Want to discuss ways to make STEM activities more equitable for your students?
+Consider joining us for STEM Club.

 Remote Learning Tools